Hollerado: 2013–2019: White Paint to Retaliation Vacation and disbandment

-2019: Retaliation Vacation and disbandment

 On February 20, 2019, Hollerado announced via a press release that they would be parting ways after releasing one last self-produced album, entitled Retaliation Vacation, and embarking on a final tour titled The One Last Time Tour.

 The band played their final shows on December 11, 12 and 13 at the Danforth Music Hall along with an exclusive final performance at the Horseshoe Tavern in Toronto, Canada on December 14, 2019.
 Corey van den Hoogenband from Exclaim, cited their final performance at the Danforth Music Hall as "the perfect goodbye after a decade full of confetti, white paint and peace signs."

 2024–present: Reunion

 Hollerado reunited in 2024 to support two of Tokyo Police Club's final shows on November 26 and 27 in Toronto.
 On May 13, 2025, the band announced their official reunion, confirming their plans for new music.

 On November 4, 2025, Hollerado released an EP entitled Start A Band, marking their first release of new music since their reunion.
+The band performed as a support act for Billy Talent in Toronto on July 18, 2026.